-The Authority will review and decide on the closure status of the recommendations based on the actions taken by the respective entities.
+The Authority shall record the responses to the safety recommendation issued and monitor the progress of the action taken in respect to those safety recommendations.
+Decision on the closure status of the recommendations based on the actions taken by the respective entities.